Hulu free trial: what you need to know to stream without paying

 OK, there actually are two things you need to know here.
 First is that the Hulu free trial is mostly for new sign-ups, but also for "eligible returning live TV subscribers."
 That's in the fine print and it's just something you should be aware of.

 Second is that Hulu is owned by Disney and Disney is real big on upselling you the Disney Bundle.
-That gets you Hulu, ESPN Plus and Disney Plus for a single price.
-You can get it with the ad-supported Hulu service for $13.99 a month or the "premium" ad-free Hulu experience for $19.99 a month.
+That gets you Hulu and Disney Plus for a single price.
+You can get it with the ad-supported Hulu service for $10.99 a month or the "premium" ad-free Hulu experience for $19.99 a month.
+There's also the option to throw in ESPN Plus for a little extra monthly.

 And you know what?
 Those are all good deals that will save you money over buying the services separately, essentially getting you three services for the price of two.
 But what they don't include is a free trial.

-Side note, you can get all of the streaming service bit of the Disney Bundle with Hulu with Live TV, which also has a free trial.
+Side note, you can get all of the streaming services of the Disney Bundle with Hulu with Live TV, which also has a free trial.